Madaan & Co.

 Branch in India

-Foreign companies engaged in manufacturing and trading activities abroad are allowed to set up Branch Offices in India for the following purposes:
+Foreign companies, including USA companies, are allowed to set up Branch Offices in India for the following purposes:

 • Export/Import of goods